POLLUTANTS AND THEIR EFFECTS ON THE ENVIRONMENT

-42. Name standard methods which are used for solid waste management.
+42. Name common methods which are used for solid waste management.

-Recycling: In this method, solid wastes should be collected, cleaned, melted and remolded into new objects.
+- Recycling: In this method, solid wastes should be collected, cleaned, melted and remoulded into new objects.

 43. Write down the names of three such products which can be recycled.

-Ans: Plastic bottles, steel cans, copper wires and glass can be recycled.
+Ans: Plastic bottles, steel cans, copper wires and glass pieces can be recycled.